SF-WDI-LABS/shared_modules/how-to/heroku-mean-stack-deploy.md

 2) Sign up for an account with heroku: https://www.heroku.com/

-3) Install the heroku toolbelt (if you hanve't done so already):
+3) Install the heroku toolbelt (if you haven't done so already):

 **OSX users:**
 <a href="https://toolbelt.heroku.com/download/osx">Click this link to download the ToolBelt for OSX</a>  Run the file and follow the prompts to install.